pixeloven/pixeloven/README.md

 * Update package readmes
 * Integrate TypeDocs with story book and for this repo
 * Clean up deps across all packages
+* Improve [Offline](https://github.com/NekR/offline-plugin/issues/64) Support of dynamic urls
+* Create generator for new package
+* Create generator for new starter based on demo app.

 ## Our Commitment
 We are committed to providing a safe place for everyone.
 Please review our [code of conduct guidelines](./code-of-conduct.md) to help us with our commitment.
 Thank you!